Endoscopic Spine Surgery

 Endoscopic spine surgery at UW Medicine

 UW Medicine spine surgeons are national and international leaders in endoscopic spine procedures.
-These techniques are the least invasive strategies available to treat spine problems caused by nerve compression.
+These techniques are the most minimally invasive spine surgery techniques available.

 What is endoscopic spine surgery?